-A.A.'s 12 & 12 suggests we redouble the efforts we made while writing inventory when making our Eighth Step list.
+The 12 & 12 suggests we redouble the efforts we made while writing inventory when making our Eighth Step list.
 On page 77 of the 12 & 12, Bill writes:

-"Every O.A. has found that he can make LITTLE headway in this new adventure of living until he FIRST backtracks and REALLY makes an accurate and unsparing survey of the human wreckage he has left in his wake.
+"Every A.A. has found that he can make LITTLE headway in this new adventure of living until he FIRST backtracks and REALLY makes an accurate and unsparing survey of the human wreckage he has left in his wake.
 To a degree, he has already done this when taking moral inventory, but now the time has come when he ought to REDOUBLE his efforts to see how many people he has hurt, and in what ways."
+The 12 & 12 quote ends there.